chartgerink/dissertation/README.md

 # Dissertation

 This repository tracks the official dissertation.
 The goal is to provide a fully reproducible and digitally-born dissertation, which I can easily export to paper format to fullfill my university's requirements.
 The [`bookdown`](https://bookdown.org/home/)-borne dissertation is a *work in progress* but already available at the static webpage for [this repository](https://chartgerink.github.io/dissertation/).
+Find the latest PDF version

 ## Outline

-__WORKING TITLE: TBD__
+__WORKING TITLE: Contributions towards understanding and building sustainable science__

 0. Introduction chapter short
-  - [ ] Currently writing
+  - [x] First draft

 1. [Research practices and assessment of research misconduct](http://doi.org/10.14293/S2199-1006.1.SOR-SOCSCI.ARYSBI.v1)
   - [x] Preprint: NA